Davao hosts global Moo Duk Kwan event in June | Davao Today

 - Sa Bom Nim Diego Salinas, WMDK TAC Zone 3, 6th Dan

-The PDMK said more than 100 practitioners have registered for the three-day Mood Duk Kwan seminar, which focuses on advanced Soo Bahk Do techniques, philosophy, and application.
+The PDMK said more than 100 practitioners have registered for the three-day Moo Duk Kwan seminar, which focuses on advanced Soo Bahk Do techniques, philosophy, and application.

-The Philippine hosting of the Moo Duk Kwan event is held in partnership with the Davao City Mayor’s Office, Agro-Industrial Foundation College of the Philippines, and The Royal Mandaya Hotel, the venue for key parts of the week-longs (davaotoday.com)
+The Philippine hosting of the Moo Duk Kwan event is held in partnership with the Davao City Mayor’s Office, Agro-Industrial Foundation College of the Philippines, and The Royal Mandaya Hotel, the venue for key parts of the week-long activities. (davaotoday.com)davao, Moo Duk Kwan